AlejandroArbelaez21/AlejandroArbelaez21/README.md

 - 👋 Hi, I’m @AlejandroArbelaez21
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new languages and technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working for Comfama 🎩
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m a Software developer specialized in Full-Stack
+- 🎓 I finished my studies at Holberton School in july 2021
-- 📫 How to reach me ...
+- 📫 How to reach me alejandro.arbelaez21@gmail.com

 <!---
 AlejandroArbelaez21/AlejandroArbelaez21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.